Living and working conditions in Slovakia

 Job application

 After graduating from university, I worked as a sales representative at an international company for two years.
-I can communicate effectively in English and German, both in writing and speaking.
-I used both languages frequently in my previous job when communicating with foreign partners.
-I am able to work well online and utilise standard MS Office applications.
-My strengths include flexibility, the ability to work in a team, and communication and presentation skills.
+I can communicate effectively in English, German and Spanish, both in writing and speaking.
+In my previous job, I actively used all these languages when communicating with foreign partners.
+I am proficient in typing and able to work well online and utilise standard MS Office applications.
+My strengths include flexibility, creative thinking, the ability to work in a team, resistance to stress, communication, presentation skills and creative approach to problem-solving.

 I would be delighted to accept an invitation for an interview at a time convenient to you.
 Thank you in advance for considering my application.